 Problems for the school are wide ranging: insecurity, drought, poverty, lack of resources, poor working conditions for teachers, early marriage, high level of adult illiteracy, child labour, hiv/aids.

 The Asako Primary School Trust was set up in September 2006.
 Since then TAS has supplied funding for staff accommodation for 8 teachers, desks, fuel efficient cookers, lockable storage, curriculum materials and books, a caretaker, fence, 4 extra teachers including 2 women, educational visits and out of school hours activities.

-Partnerships have been established with the Kenya Wildlife Service who have helped with logistics, communication and project management, and with the local MP Dr Nur Nassir.
-His contribution to the first phase building development was to refurbish the existing classrooms and build a new nursery class.
+Partnerships have been established with the Kenya Wildlife Service who have helped with logistics, communication and project management.